Kamal-dev-1999/wesee_assesment/README.md

 - **Mobile App**: React Native or Flutter application
 - **API Rate Limiting**: Protect against abuse
 - **WebSocket Support**: Real-time updates

-## 📝 License

-MIT License - see LICENSE file for details

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📞 Support

-For questions or issues:
-- Create an issue in the repository
-- Check the troubleshooting section
-- Review the smart contract code
-- Consult Ethereum development documentation

----

-**Note**: This is a demonstration project.
-For production use, conduct thorough security audits and testing.